spenserlaier/home-server/PLAN.md

 not block the next development phase.

 InvoiceShelf 2.4.2 and MariaDB 10.11.14 are deployed by immutable OCI digest.
-Empty-instance customer, invoice, PDF, persistence, validated backup, coherent Kopia upload, and isolated artifact-restore tests have succeeded.
-Phase 7's narrow Invoice Ninja record import is complete and its aggregate records and statuses reconcile.
-A migrated PDF spot check and fresh post-migration backup remain before the source instance is retired.
+The clean deployment, migration, representative PDF and total checks, fresh post-migration Kopia backup, and recovered-artifact validation have succeeded.
+InvoiceShelf is now in live use while the intact Invoice Ninja instance remains available as a fallback; there is no immediate retirement deadline.

 ---